Apple Records

 UK international record label; imprint of Apple Corps Ltd.

 Apple Records is a British record label founded by the Beatles in 1968 as a division of Apple Corps Ltd. It was initially intended as a creative outlet for the Beatles, both as a group and individually, plus a selection of other artists including Mary Hopkin, James Taylor, Badfinger, and Billy Preston.
 In practice, the roster had become dominated by the mid-1970s with releases of the former Beatles as solo artists.
 Allen Klein managed the label from 1969 to 1973, then it was managed by Neil Aspinall on behalf of the Beatles and their heirs.
 Aspinall retired in 2007 and was replaced by Jeff Jones.
-Jones stepped down on 21 October 2024.
+Jones stepped down on 21 October 2024 and was replaced by Tom Greene in September 2025.

 History

 1967–1969: early years

-The Beatles was the band's first album under Apple Records.
+The Beatles was the band's first album on Apple Records.

 Apple Corps Ltd was conceived by the Beatles in 1967 after the death of their manager Brian Epstein.
 It was intended to be a small group of companies (Apple Retail, Apple Publishing, Apple Electronics, and so on) as part of Epstein's plan to create a tax-effective business structure.
 The first project that the band released after forming the company was their film Magical Mystery Tour, which was produced under the Apple Films division.
 Apple Records was officially founded by the group after their return from India in 1968 as another sub-division of Apple Corps.

 At this time, the Beatles were contracted to EMI.
 In a new distribution deal, EMI and its US subsidiary Capitol Records agreed to distribute Apple Records until 1976, while EMI retained ownership of their recordings.
 Beatles recordings issued in the United Kingdom on the Apple label carried Parlophone catalogue numbers, while US issues carried Capitol catalogue numbers.
 Apple Records owns the rights to all of the Beatles' videos and movie clips, and the rights to recordings of other artists signed to the label.
-The first catalogue number Apple 1 was a single pressing of Frank Sinatra singing "Maureen Is a Champ" (with lyrics by Sammy Cahn) to the melody of "The Lady Is a Tramp" as a surprise gift for the 21st birthday of Ringo Starr's wife Maureen.
+The first Apple catalogue number 1 was a single pressing of Frank Sinatra singing "Maureen Is a Champ" (with lyrics by Sammy Cahn) to the melody of "The Lady Is a Tramp" as a surprise gift for the 21st birthday of Ringo Starr's wife Maureen.

 Apple Records and Apple Publishing signed a number of acts whom the Beatles personally discovered or supported, and one or more of the Beatles would be involved in the recording sessions in most cases.
 Several notable artists were signed in the first year, including James Taylor, Mary Hopkin, Billy Preston, the Modern Jazz Quartet, the Iveys (who became Badfinger), Doris Troy, and former Liverpool singer Jackie Lomax who recorded George Harrison's "Sour Milk Sea".